When to visit the vet?

 The most important facts at a glance

 Hydronephrosis in dogs is a condition in which fluid accumulates in the renal pelvis.
 This can be caused by ureteral obstructions such as stones, tumors, or strictures, but congenital anomalies of the urinary tract, prostate diseases, or severe infections can also play a role.
 Common symptoms include loss of appetite, Restlessness, Pain, increased thirst, and increased urination.
-Clinical examinations and imaging techniques such as ultrasound and X-rays are used for diagnosis to visualize the kidney structure.
-Blood and urine tests help to assess Kidney function impaired and identify underlying causes.
+For diagnosis, clinical examinations and imaging procedures such as ultrasound and X-ray are used to visualize the kidney structure.
+Blood and urine tests help evaluate kidney function and identify underlying causes.
 Treatment depends on the cause of the hydronephrosis.
-Surgical removal may be necessary for obstructions, while infections are often treated with antibiotics.
-In severe cases, removal of the affected kidney may be necessary.
-The prognosis depends on the cause and extent of kidney damage.
-Preventive measures include preventing Urinary tract infections through a balanced diet and adequate hydration.
-Regular veterinary examinations are important for early detection of problems.
+In the case of obstructions, surgical removal may be necessary, while infections are often treated with antibiotics.
+In severe cases, removal of the affected kidney might be required.
+The prognosis depends on the cause and the extent of kidney damage.
+Preventive measures include the prevention of urinary tract infections through a balanced diet and adequate hydration.
+Regular veterinary check-ups are important to detect problems early.
 Research focuses on genetic predispositions, advanced diagnostic techniques, and new therapeutic approaches, including drug treatments and regenerative medicine.
-The role of nutrition is also being investigated to reduce the risk of developing hydronephrosis and positively influence the course of the disease.
+The role of nutrition is also being investigated to reduce the risk of developing hydronephrosis and to positively influence the course of the disease.

 Causes